-HIFU or MRI-guided focused ultrasound (MRIgFUS) is a new, incisionless treatment for tremors that uses sound waves guided by MRI to treat deep structures in the brain that are responsible for tremor.
+High-intensity Focused Ultrasound (HIFU) or MRI-guided Focused Ultrasound (MRIgFUS) is a new, incisionless treatment for tremors that uses sound waves guided by an MRI to treat deep structures in the brain that are responsible for tremors.
 The ultrasound waves are focused on a small location in the thalamus of the brain.
-The temperature at the target rises high enough to create a small ablation or burn.
+The temperatures at the targtet rises high enough to create a small ablation or burn.
 This provides a therapeutic effect.

 The MRI acts as the "eyes" of the treatment, enabling the physician to plan, guide, and target the treatment area.
 It also acts like a thermometer by providing continuous temperature monitoring to make sure that only the targeted tissue is affected.